news-ai/NewsAI/blog/content/best-time-to-pitch-reporters.md

 +++
 date = "2017-03-06T19:00:00+07:00"
 draft = false
-title = "Best time to pitch a journalist" description = "What does data say is the best time to pitch reporters?"
+title = "The Best Time To Pitch a Journalist" description = "What does data say is the best time to pitch reporters?"

 author_name = "Abhi Agarwal"